Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Simulation Results

 \item[-] When the number of sources reaches the number of channels (25, 50 and 75), all curves show the average capacity drop.
-Because decreasing the number of channels relative to the number of sources causes some sources to be unable to connect to the base station.
-This decrease was less in the optimal results of ORSA and more in the stable matching results of MRSA.
-Even in some parts of the curves, even MRSA-25 channel had an average capacity of less than MRSA-50 channel and MRSA-50 channel had an average of less than MRSA-75 channels.
+This is due to the fact that when the number of sources exceeds the number of available LTE channels some sources to be unable to connect to the base station.

-\item[-] Unlike previous scenarios, in this scenario, the channel number constraint caused a more significant difference between ORSA and MRSA.
-In other words, the lower the number of channels, the greater the difference between the optimal result and the optimal stable result, and stable matching of MRSA is no longer close to the optimal result of ORSA.

 \end{itemize}